goblimey/rplidar_sdk_go/README.md

 but I haven't tried it yet.
 I haven't tried the Mac version either.

-The photo rplidar.jpg
+The photo setup.jpg
-shows the RPLidar working, driven by my grabanddraw program.
+shows the RPLidar working, controlled by my grabanddraw program.
-The resulting floor plan is in scan.png.
+The resulting floor plan is in floorplan.png.
-I ran the program in verbose mode and the tracing output is in scan.txt.
+My program is very simple
+and it has some shortcomings
+that cause glitches in the scan.
+The scanner is actually pretty effective, especialy in the environment that it was designed for.

 RPLidar is a range of scanners.
 Different models produce results of different accuracy.